 In lectures, your professor will introduce you to new material.
 Your in-lecture experience will vary based on your professor; some prefer writing with chalk on a blackboard while talking (chalk-and-talk), some create PowerPoint slides, and some write digitally using a stylus while projecting to a screen.

-It is important to find what works best for you, but we recommend attending all lectures.
-Paying attention to what the professor is saying during a live lecture is extremely valuable as it allows you to note down what you find most important, and more effectively retain concepts.
-You might think you can review a friend’s lecture notes later, but simply attending the lecture would more thoroughly teach you the content (potentially in less time than if you had to self-learn) and keep you up-to-speed with the rest of the course.
+It’s important to find what works best for you, but we recommend attending all lectures.
+Paying attention to what the professor is saying during a live lecture is extremely valuable as it allows you to note what you find important and more effectively retain concepts.
+You might think you can review a friend’s lecture notes later, but simply attending the lecture more thoroughly teaches you the content (potentially in less time than if you had to self-learn) and keeps you up-to-speed with the rest of the course.
 Some of your courses will hold graded pop quizzes during lectures.
-Plus, lectures can be a great place to see your classmates and listening to your professors (who are experts in their respective fields) talk about engineering is a cool experience and a great privilege!
+Plus, lectures are a great place to see your classmates, and listening to your professors (who are experts in their respective fields) talk about engineering is both a cool experience and a great privilege!

 Tutorials (TUT)